Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-02-28-Gender-Gap-In-Nature-History-Books.md

 There are some services that libraries can use like Novelist (which is a division of EBSCO now) that provides detailed information about books and their authors.
 In 2020 Novelist broadened their database to include trans and non-binary to their database (Reno, 2020).
 This service is available in Novelist Plus but my university is not subscribed to that.
 So is there another database for author gender identities?
 Enters VIAF.

 ### 2.1 What is VIAF?
 You can read more about VIAF [here](https://en.wikipedia.org/wiki/Virtual_International_Authority_File).
-It is a database that combines information from multiple authorities inclusing libraries.
+It is a database that combines information from multiple authorities including libraries.

 **Why I use it?**
 There are personal pages for many authors in VIAF.
 Each page includes information about the authors' publication and personal data, including their gender.
 Check Urusla K. Le Guin's page [here](http://viaf.org/viaf/101734435/#Le_Guin,_Ursula_K.,_1929-2018) for example.